-Major players in the nanomaterials in personalized medicine market are Pfizer & Co.
+Major companies operating in the nanomaterials in personalized medicine market are Pfizer & Co.
 Inc., BASF SE, Sanofi S.A., The Bristol-Myers Squibb Company, Thermo Fisher Scientific Inc., Abbott Laboratories, Merck KGaA Darmstadt Germany, Evonik Industries AG, Eisai Co.
 Ltd., TÜV Rheinland AG, OCSiAl S.A., American Elements Inc., Cour Pharmaceuticals Inc., Nanocomposix Inc., NoPo Nanotechnologies Private Limited, Matexcel Biotech Inc., OncoNano Medicine Inc., Molecular Rebar Design Inc., Cello Therapeutics Inc., Apurano Pharmaceuticals GmbH, SGN Nanopharma Inc.

 The nanomaterials in personalized medicine market research report is one of a series of new reports that provides nanomaterials in personalized medicine market statistics, including nanomaterials in personalized medicine industry global market size, regional shares, competitors with a nanomaterials in personalized medicine market share, detailed nanomaterials in personalized medicine market segments, market trends and opportunities, and any further data you may need to thrive in the nanomaterials in personalized medicine industry.
 This nanomaterials in personalized medicine market research report delivers a complete perspective of everything you need, with an in-depth analysis of the current and future scenario of the industry.